jhe2/gmu/README.txt

 5.2 Gmu CLI
 -----------

-Gmu now comes with a (still very basic) command line interface program.
+Gmu comes with a (still very basic) command line interface program.
 It allows you to control some basic functions of Gmu through the command line.
 It works locally as well as over a TCP network.
 The binary of the cli program is called gmu-cli it uses its own